-APPLIED RESEARCH PROJECT
+APPLIED RESEARCH PROJECT ELTE-0090 | 9 credits

 Prerequisites: ELTE-0061 Antennas & Transmission Lines, ELTE-0063 Communications Theory, ELTE-0062 Broadband Systems, ELTE-0080 Communication Systems, ELTE-0078 Embedded Systems Corequisite: ELTE-0085 Wireless Data Systems In this course, students research, design and develop a wireless telecommunications related project.
-These projects are sponsored by develop a wireless telecommunications related project.
 These projects are sponsored by industry partners and are the capstone projects for students in this program.
 Students prepare a formal report, documenting the design and testing process.
 This course is supported by the Project Management and Report Writing courses and showcases the technical knowledge and abilities students have acquired over the length of the program.